 COMPAT vide its order dated 19 May 2014 upheld the penalty imposed by CCI.

-The Company had filed an appeal in the Hon'ble Supreme Court of India against the order dated 19 May 2014 passed by the COMPAT.
+T he Company had filed an appeal in the Hon'ble Supreme Court of India against the order dated 19 May 2014 passed by the COMPAT.
 The Hon'ble Supreme Court of India vide order dated 27 August 2014 admitted the Appeal and directed the Company to deposit penalty of ?
 63,000.00 lakhs in the Court.
 In compliance of the order, the Company had deposited ?
 63,000.00 lakhs with the Hon'ble Supreme Court of India and is continued to be shown as recoverable.
-The Company has filed a application seeking refund including interest there on, which is to be listed along with the main application in due course.
+The matter is pending and to be listed in due course.

 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that there is a strong likelihood of succeeding before the Hon'ble Supreme Court of India.
 Pending the final decisions on the above matter, no adjustment has been made in these standalone financial statements.
 Also refer point 50(4) above.